Selenium – The Most Powerful Mineral For Health And Wellness

 Acute Selenosis can potentially result in neurological problems, acute respiratory distress syndrome, kidney failure, heart failure and in rare cases, death.

-If you would like to find out more about Selenium and the Budwig Diet, please download our FREE Budwig guide here.
+To find out more about Selenium and the Budwig Diet, please download our FREE Budwig guide here.

 Sources